Published: June 22, 2017

 Moreover, push notifications are usually small, so people are more likely to read them.
 However, don’t send too many of them as it may annoy users.
 For the best result we advise sending about 2 push notifications a week.

 Your business can’t successfully grow having only a few even very loyal clients.
-But on the other hand, in a long-term perspective, it’s profitable to have regular customers who generate repeated orders and drive you more revenue than one-time visitors.
+But on the other hand, from a long-term perspective, it’s profitable to have regular customers who generate repeated orders and drive you more revenue than one-time visitors.

 The app allows to kill two birds with one stone: